 Lay great books around the house at reading level for your child, books that might grab their attention.
 While they are browsing the books, they are working on their reading skills.

 There are things that I left out of our homeschool lessons that we will be doing during the summer For example our Book of World History has a number of hands-on crafts that we are going to continue to learn through, similar to our hieroglyphs.

 A summer reading challenge might also be something to try this summer.
-We take part in a summer reading program at our library for all school aged children.
+We take part in a summer reading program at our library for all school-aged children.
 The kids are challenged to read as many books as they can during the summer and to report back each week.
-At the end of the summer those that have read the most get a little something special, usually a book.
-If you are interested in doing one on your home, I have one you may want to look at.